-- Ask your hearing care professional for more information on the range of ReSound wireless accessories. - You should only use ReSound wireless accessories with your wireless hearing aids.
+Ask your hearing care professional for more information on the range of ReSound wireless accessories.

 Tinnitus Management

 Tinnitus Sound Generator module

 Your hearing aid includes the Tinnitus Sound Generator (TSG) module.
 The Tinnitus Sound Generator (TSG) Module is a tool that generates sounds to be used in tinnitus management programs to temporarily relieve suffering from tinnitus.
 The TSG can generate sounds adjusted to your personal preference and your specific therapeutic needs as determined by your doctor, audiologist, or hearing care professional.
 Depending on the selected hearing aid program and the environment you are in, you will sometimes hear the therapeutic sound resembling a continuous or fluctuating noise.